adambard/learnxinyminutes-docs/bash.html.markdown

 echo ${Foo:-"DefaultValueIfFooIsMissingOrEmpty"}
 # This works for null (Foo=) and empty string (Foo=""); zero (Foo=0) returns 0.
 # Note that it only returns default value and doesn't change variable value.

+# Brace Expansion { }
+# Used to generate arbitrary strings
+echo {1..10}
+echo {a..z}
+# This will output the range from the start value to the end value

 # Builtin variables:
 # There are some useful builtin variables, like